GSADC Application Process

 Leadership Skills and Experience

-During the GSADC appointment, the student will have the opportunity to work directly with the Chancellor, Dean of Graduate Studies, and other campus administrators and staff on issues and events related to graduate education and student life.
+During the GSADC appointment, the student will have the opportunity to work directly with the Chancellor, Vice Provost and Dean of Graduate Studies, and other campus administrators and staff on issues and events related to graduate education and student life.
 This level of engagement will provide the student an opportunity to develop key leadership, advocacy, and organizational skills for working within higher education administration and academia.